giannimassi/shorturl/README.md

 ## Description

 A web server providing a url shortener service which serves redirected urls on `/` and an API for adding, deleting and getting information on short urls.
-The API documentation is additionaly provided via an additional endpoint
+The API documentation is provided via [an additional endpoint](http://localhost:8080/swagger/index.html).

 ## Usage